How to Smoke Sockeye Salmon Perfectly

 Recipe Highlights

-• This recipe is for whole filets, but you can also use this recipe for smaller cuts as well.
+• This recipe is for whole filets, but you can also use this recipe for smaller cuts.

 • Low smoke temperatures are important in order to avoid overcooking the salmon.